djcloudking/terraform-projects/Terraform Skills/vpc_challenge/Using Terraform create a VPC.md

 ![image](https://github.com/djcloudking/terraform-challenges/assets/122766532/7a393e83-0d05-47a7-9811-c2ae0f86b043)

-    - Verify if the cidr_block is correct and enter terraform apply, then type Yes.
+    - Verify if the cidr_block is correct, then type Yes.

 ![image](https://github.com/djcloudking/terraform-challenges/assets/122766532/2e0ce600-72d6-42eb-98d5-1ae09687d129)

+- Enter terraform apply

+## Verification and Testing

 - Now go to the VPC console and look for the VPC you just created.